codam-coding-college/coalition-system/README.md

 5. Run `npm run start` to start the server and seed the initial database

 ### Reseed the database
-1. Delete the *.shutdown-timestamp* file in the root directory
+1. Delete the *.sync-timestamp* file in the root directory
 2. Run `npm run build && npm run start`

 ### Add initial questionnaire questions